YungRaj/XPS-13-9350-OS-X/README.md

 DO NOT COPY AND USE, use the patches that I have used recommended on this repo.

+To avoid errors during recompilation of ACPI tables, use the iasl CLI utility to disassemble tables and any refs needed.
+Also use RehabMan’s fork of MaciASL because the original branch of MaciASL does not include iasl 6.1 which is the current most recent standard of ACPI.

 # Guide
 Comprehensive guide for creating a bootable Clover USB http://www.insanelymac.com/forum/topic/305255-making-a-10101011-usb-installer-w-clover-uefi-and-legacy-the-correct-way/ <br />